CodeKrakken/debugging-tech-test/README.md

 <br><br>

 Each one displays the details for Company 1 Employee 2.
-This pattern follows for Companies 3 & 4, suggesting that the cause of this issue is a syntax issue in the routing of the `Edit` buttons, specifically that the Company and Employee numbers have been switched.
-However, since the site is pulling row 1 data for all companies, we cannot yet clarify.<br>
+This pattern follows for Companies 3 & 4, suggesting that the inrerpolation of the URLs is backwards.
+However, we cannot clarify until the site is pulling the correct data for each company. <br>

 ## Issue 4

-Editing employee details and clicking `Save` updates the details for the displayed employee.
-However it then takes us to a near duplicate of `/companies/[n]`, with `/employees` appended to each URL.
-This is also where we land when we click `Back to employees list`, or return from `/companies[n]/employees/new`.
-This duplicate, `/companies/[n]/employees` displays the wrong company's details, but this is due to the routing of `Edit` buttons on `/companies/[n]` - it is not a separate bug.<br>
+Incorrect details notwithstanding, clicking `Save` does correctly update the displayed employee's details.
+However we are then taken to `/companies/[n]/employees`, a near duplicate of `/companies/[n]`. `Back to employees list` follows suit, as do `/companies[n]/employees/new`'s buttons.
+We see the wrong company's details, but only because of Issue 2 - it is not a separate bug.<br>
-The `Edit` button for each employee has here been replaced by `Edit Employee` and `Destroy Employee` - both buttons function correctly.
-There is no `Back to companies list` button here but I'm not sure this can be defined as a bug so much as an oversight.
+The employee `Edit` buttons have here been replaced by `Edit Employee` and `Destroy Employee` - both buttons function correctly.
+There is no `Back to companies list` button here, but this is more of an oversight than a bug.

 <br><br>

 ## Issue 5

-Although clicking `Add Employee` on `/companies/[n]` will only take us to `/companies/1/employees/new`, the equivalent `Create New Employee` button on `/companies/[n]/employees` allows us to access `/companies/[n]/employees/new` correctly.
-However, completing the form and clicking `Save` throws an error:
+Although clicking `Add Employee` on `/companies/[n]` will only take us to `/companies/1/employees/new`, `/companies/[n]/employees`'s equivalent `Create New Employee` button allows us to access each company correctly.
+However, clicking `Save` throws an error:

 * Surname can't be blank<br>

 This persists when the field is filled.
-I next submitted the form with the surname blank, which yielded the following result:
+I next tried with the surname blank, yielding the following result:

 * Surname can't be blank
 * Middlename can't be blank<br>